 - 6.1 The technical team also undertake additional works outside of the JPC approval process.
 These works generate income for NEPP as well as allowing partner (or other) authorities to pay for additional traffic regulation order works. - 6.2 During the current financial year NEPP have undertaken additional works for ECC/Braintree District Council around Braintree Town Centre, for Braintree District Council at The Horizon Business Park at Great Notley, junction protections for West Mersea Town Council, waiting restrictions to protect entrances for National Rail as well as arranging remarking of bus stops and undertaking civil works for new Traffic Regulation Orders on behalf of Essex County Council. - 6.3 Additional technical work is being identified from the 24/25 financial year, and an agreement with another bordering Local Authority is likely, adding crucial consultation work to help cover overheads with the current operation.
-The value of this work is currently being explored but is hoped to be part of a multi-year arrangement with significant benefit to NEPP in retaining skilled resources.
+It is hoped to be part of a multi-year arrangement with significant benefit to NEPP in retaining highly skilled Engineer resources.